alhashimilab/DNA-conformational-fingerprinting/README.md

 4.2.
 Use Previous-R1rho-Params/save_R1rho_params.m to read the RD parameters and save both anion and tautomer data, including delta G, and save in: Previous-R1rho-Params/Prev-Anion-Populations; Previous-R1rho-Params/Prev-Tautomer-Populations; Previous-R1rho-Params/Prev-dG-Anion-and-Tautomer.
 4.3.
 Melting energies are saved in dG-delta-melt/ddGmelt-GC-vs-GT.xlsx 4.4.
 Use dG-delta-melt/ddG_delta_melt.m to read the melting deltaG values and save them as a Matlab .mat file.
 4.5.
-Use figures_all_revised.m to load the dG values from above, compute the difference in free energy with sequence (ddG), and plot against ddG(anion).
+Use figures_all_final.m to load the dG values from above, compute the difference in free energy with sequence (ddG), and plot against ddG(anion).

 5. NMR R1rho data
 5.1.
 Raw R1rho data was processed using Disprun (https://github.com/alhashimilab/Disprun.git) based on NMRPipe (Version 10.6 Revision 2020.007.13.34) to extract peak intensities and fit the relaxation curves using mono-exponential decays.